 When making this fire cider recipe, or any other homemade herbal remedy like an infusion, it’s always best to use organic ingredients or locally grown whenever possible.

 - ½ cup chopped fresh ginger root

 - 1 whole bulb garlic

 - 1 small lemon, sliced

 - 1 jalapeno pepper, sliced OR 1 ½ inches fresh horseradish root, chopped

 - Handful of your favorite herbs (see list below)

 - Organic, unpasteurized honey (local is always best!)

-Combine all ingredients in a half-gallon glass jar.
+Combine all ingredients except for the honey (this will be added later) in a half-gallon glass jar.
 Cover with apple cider vinegar, and close with a tight-fitting lid.
 Store on the counter at room temperature for at least 4 weeks, and give the jar a shake every now and then to help with mastication and fermentation.
 Since some of the roots will expand, make sure you add plenty of apple cider vinegar to completely cover all the ingredients in the jar all the way to the top.

 After 4 weeks, strain the fruits and vegetables from the liquid and reserve for other uses.
 (These are great in stir-fries, salad dressings, or soups.)
 Warm up about a cup of honey (or more, if you prefer) in a small saucepan on the stove, and mix it into the remaining liquid.
 Package in small bottles and store in the refrigerator or the cupboard.
 Your homemade fire cider should be hot, sour, and sweet – all the tastes from these immune-boosting ingredients that will help keep you healthy all winter long.
 Small bottles of fire cider also make wonderful holiday gifts for friends and family!